kryggird/udp-echo-server/README.md

 The server can optionally send responses using the new zero-copy functionality of the Linux kernel with the flag `--send_zc`.

+Note that, due to the use of certain `io_uring` features, the server needs to run on Linux 6.0 or later.

 ## Build instructions

 This server depends on `liburing` and `pthreads`.
 Meson's wraptool can be used